Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Consumer Behavior and Optimal Pricing

-To illustrate, consider a situation where $p_2$ falls in the range $(L, H)$, and the consumer has a (degenerate) plan $\alpha_{c,c}$.
+To demonstrate that the $T_1$-consumer's influence on the $T_2$-consumer does not extend through the reference distribution, and that the $T_2$-consumer behaves under a deterministic environment in this context, consider a situation where $p_2$ falls in the range $(L, H)$, and the consumer has a (degenerate) plan.
 In this plan, the $T_1$-consumer pre-purchases, and the $T_2$-consumer, if active, chooses to buy at $h=((p_1,p_2), wait, H)$ and to reject at $h'=((p_1,p_2), wait, L)$.
-Suppose the consumer arrives at $h=((p_1,p_2), wait,H)$.
+Suppose that the consumer arrives at $h=((p_1,p_2), wait,H)$.
 This implies that the $T_1$-consumer's action is inconsistent with her plan.
 The $T_2$-consumer must then update her reference distribution based on her belief condition on $h$.
-Although the $T_1$-consumer's action deviates from her plan in this case, the consumer is not considered to be revising her plan as long as the $T_2$-consumer's sub-plan is ``to buy'', aligning with $\alpha_{c,c}$.
-For the $T_2$-consumer, the expected utility of choosing to buy is $\Bar{u}_{c,h}(buy,\alpha_c(\cdot|h))=H-p_2>0$, while the utility of deviating to reject is $\Bar{u}_{c,h}(reject,\alpha_c(\cdot|h))=0-\lambda^V H <0$.\footnote{Under an alternative assumption such as the lagged-belief reference distribution by \cite{consumptionplan}, the plan $\alpha_{c,c}$ would result in a lottery $(H, q; L)$ in value and $-p_1$ in monetary dimensions as the reference distribution at $h$.
-Accordingly, the expected utility calculations at $h$ would be different: for choosing to buy, it becomes $H-p_2-\lambda^M \mathcal{L}(p_2-p_1)$, and for choosing to reject, it's $0-\lambda^V q H - \lambda^V (1-q) L$.
+Even if the $T_1$-consumer's action deviates from her plan, the consumer is not considered to be revising her plan as long as, at $h$, the $T_2$-consumer's sub-plan is ``to buy'', aligning with the original plan.
+For the $T_2$-consumer, the expected utility of choosing to buy is $\Bar{u}_{c,h}(buy,\alpha_c(\cdot|h))=H-p_2>0$, while the utility of deviating to reject is $\Bar{u}_{c,h}(reject,\alpha_c(\cdot|h))=0-\lambda^V H <0$.\footnote{Under an alternative assumption such as the lagged-belief reference distribution by \cite{KR09}, the plan would result in a lottery $(H, q; L)$ in value and $-p_1$ in monetary dimensions as the reference distribution at $h$.
+Accordingly, the expected utility calculations at $h$ would be different: for choosing to buy, it becomes $H-p_2-\lambda^M \mathcal{L}(p_2-p_1)$, and for choosing to reject, it is $0-\lambda^V q H - \lambda^V (1-q) L$.
 Under these conditions, the statement of Lemma \ref{lemma:2ndstage} does not hold.}

-Now the focus shifts to the consumer behavior at $T_1$.
-The candidates of plans considered by the $T_1$-consumer are now subject to the condition that they are consistent with the behavioral pattern outlined in Lemma \ref{lemma:2ndstage}.
-This help providing more specific expressions of the expected utility of the $T_1$-consumer, whose general form is Equation \eqref{eq:U_function}.
+Now the analysis turns to the consumer's behavior at $T_1$.
+The range of plans considered by the $T_1$-consumer is constrained to those aligning with the behavior patterns established in Lemma \ref{lemma:2ndstage}.

-Two specific classes of plans are discussed.
-The first class of plans prescribes the consumer to pre-purchase at $T_1$, while the second prescribes her to wait.
-It is important to note that a plan (behavior strategy) also prescribes actions at $T_2$, regardless of whether these actions are ultimately required.
-Given that the consumer is assumed to choose to purchase when faced indifference, I focus on these two classes of degenerate plans.\footnote{Further analysis confirms that non-degenerate personal equilibria are never preferred, because a degenerate personal equilibrium reduces the fluctuation of the reference distribution and thus mitigates the loss.}